 The offence in which the police suo motu takes cognizance of a crime and does not need approval of court is known as a cognizable offence.
 While, in non-cognizable, the police has no authority to arrest a person for a crime on its own, without prior approval of court.
 Through this article, the difference between the two offences has been highlighted and so is the role of police when a cognizable or non-cognizable offence is committed.

-The object of Criminal Procedure Code is to provide machinery for the punishment of offenders against the substantive Criminal law.
+The object of Criminal Procedure Code is to provide a machinery for the punishment of offenders against the substantive Criminal law.

-The legal meaning and whether an act will constitute a criminal offence or not is provided in the I.P.C.
+The legal meaning and the constitution of a criminal offence is provided in the I.P.C.
 The Procedure of initiating proceeding/Prosecution for a criminal offence is provided in Criminal Procedure Code (CrPC).
 CrPC provides the manner and place, where investigation inquiry and trial of an offence shall take place.

 Difference between Cognizable and non-cognizable offence

-- In cognizable, courtâ€™s order is not required to start an investigation.
-Conversely, in the non-cognizable offence, first of all, courtâ€™s order should be obtained for undertaking an investigation.
+In cognizable, court order is not required to start an investigation.
+Conversely, in the non-cognizable offence, first of all, court order should be obtained for undertaking an investigation.

-- Cognizable are heinous crimes, whereas non-cognizable offences are not so serious.
+Cognizable are heinous crimes, whereas non-cognizable offences are not so serious.

-- Cognizable encompasses murder, rape, theft, kidnapping, counterfeiting, etc. On the contrary, non-cognizable offences include offences like forgery, cheating, assault, defamation and so forth.
+Cognizable encompasses murder, rape, theft, kidnapping, counterfeiting, etc. On the contrary, non-cognizable offences include offences like forgery, cheating, assault, defamation and so forth.

 For a cognizable offence, one can file an FIR or make a complaint to the magistrate.
 In the case of non-cognizable offence, one can only make a complaint to the magistrate.